We picked 10 masters of architecture photography from The Gram

 Buildings, bridges, domes, towers, churches: they don’t move, they wait patiently to be photographed.
-Everyone can do it, some do it properly: these 10 architectural photographers are doing it superbly.
+Everyone can do it, some do it properly: these 10 masters of architecture photography are doing it superbly.

 Scrolling through your feed and hundreds of pics every day, these 10 photographers will undeniably make you slow down to appreciate architectural photography as never before.

 They are not only capturing images but also educating their audience with exceptional visuals revealing the culture and aesthetics from different corners of the world.

 - Demas Rusli

 - Victor Cheng